Butterfly has been gardening and preserving food of all kinds for many years, and she thrives on the creativity involved in these processes.

-What's Good About This Jam
+What's Good About Wild Plum Jam

 Wild plum jam is tart, chunky, robust, and homey.
-It is best on sturdy, crusty breads or as a layer in cheesecakes or eggy bread dishes, such as French toast bakes or baked pancakes (Dutch babies or German pancakes).
+It is best on sturdy, crusty bread or as a layer in cheesecakes or eggy bread dishes, such as French toast bakes or baked pancakes (Dutch babies or German pancakes).
 It holds its own against other flavors in a meal.

 It also lends itself well to a variety of spice variations, which means that you can blend a jam to suit your tastes and purposes . . . as long as you like it tart.

 You should be aware that it is generally a "dry" jam, unless you puree it into more of a fruit butter . . . which can be tedious to do, as these fruits hold together pretty stubbornly.

 Wild plums have developed so they will stand up to adverse conditions, in nature and in the kitchen, and please be aware that you cannot interchange it with regular, domestic plum jams.
 The texture is courser, the fruit much more tart, and the appearance more rustic.